withLovette/Ride_Sharing_Spark/README.md

-# Batch Processing Pipeline for Ride-Sharing Analytics
+# Batch Processing Pipeline for Ride-Sharing Analytics with Apache Spark

 ## Project Overview
 This capstone project aims to build an end-to-end batch processing pipeline that ingests, transforms, and analyzes ride-sharing data using Apache Spark, Python, and SQL.